 Effective pension provision helps you access professional investment managers who will invest your cash in a range of assets.
 This is a sensible way to manage risk

 New pension freedom rules mean you have far more options for spending your pension pot on retirement.
-This includes being able to draw out up to 25% as a lump sum without paying tax
+This includes being able to draw out a tax-free lump sum

 If you pass away before turning 75, your pension usually passes on to a loved one or other beneficiary as a lump sum, without any inheritance tax.